silbermoewe/posts-2015/playadeberria.md

 ---en---

-This beach was recommended to us from the friends from Vitoria who also helped us with the tires.
-We are a little worried because we heared that wild camping would be punished in this region with painfully high fines.
-But there's a lot of other campers and the official camp ground is full anyways.
+This beach was recommended to us by the friends from Vitoria who also helped us with the tires.
+We are a little worried because we heard that wild camping would be punished in this region with painfully high fines.
+But there's a lot of other campers and the official camp ground is full anyway.

 After waking up it is very rainy and we thinking about driving directly to the *Picos de Europa*.
 But suddenly the sun breaks through the clouds.
 The waves are high and the red flag is fluttering in the wind.
 We do have a lot of fun until the live guards are getting us out of the water.
 We do not really understand why we're the only ones on the beach not allowed to be in the water.
 Possibly our Decathlon body-board is just not cool enough between all the people with *real* surfboards.